libraryDependencies += "com.typesafe.akka" % "akka-actor_2.11" % "2.4.8"

 Broadly these are explained in the following six steps when a message is passed to the actor:

-Employee creates something called an ActorSystem
+Employee creates something called an ActorSystem.

-It uses the ActorSystem to create something called as ActorRef
+It uses the ActorSystem to create something called as ActorRef.
+The message(MSG) is sent to the ActorRef (a proxy to HR Actor).

-Actor ref passes the message along to a Message Dispatcher
+Actor ref passes the message along to a Message Dispatcher.

-The Dispatcher enqueues the message in the target Actor’s MailBox
+The Dispatcher enqueues the message in the target Actor’s MailBox.

-on a Thread (more on that in the next section).
+The Dispatcher then puts the Mailbox on a Thread (more on that in the next section).

 /** The Main Program consider it as a Employee Actor that is sending the requests **/